ajits11s/Trainer-Timetable-App/README.md

 *   `admin_trainers.php`: Manages trainer details for admin (view, edit, delete).
 *   `export_excel.php`: Generates Excel reports.
 *   `export_pdf.php`: Generates PDF reports.

-## 8. License

-This project is released under the [MIT License](LICENSE).
-(If you have a LICENSE file, make sure it's in the root directory of your project).